Value Proposition Research: How to Quantify a Value Proposition

 TURF also prevents a common mistake: building a value proposition around the single benefit that scores highest individually, when a different combination of moderately strong benefits would reach far more customers in total.
 The highest-scoring individual plank is not always the right anchor for the proposition.
 The right anchor is the plank that, when combined with others, produces the greatest unduplicated reach.

-The output of Phase 4 is a validated, prioritized value proposition architecture — the optimal benefit plank set with a data-driven rationale for each inclusion.
+The output of Phase 4: A validated, prioritized value proposition architecture — the optimal benefit plank set with a data-driven rationale for each inclusion.

 Phase 5 — Organizational Alignment: Closing the Delivery Gap